 Cloning of double-stranded DNA (dsDNA) molecules into plasmid vectors is one of the most commonly employed techniques in molecular biology.
 The procedure is used for sequencing, building libraries of DNA molecules, expressing coding and non-coding RNA, and many other applications.
-Past Core Concepts articles in DECODED, available online at www.idtdna.com/DECODED, have reviewed the Gibson Assembly™ method and cohesive-end cloning techniques.
+Past DECODED articles, available online at www.idtdna.com/DECODED, have reviewed the Gibson Assembly™ method and cohesive-end cloning techniques.
 There you will also find additional information on plasmid basics in the article: Cloning strategies, Part 2: Cohesive-end cloning, which may be of benefit to readers of this article.
 Here we will discuss blunt-end cloning as a third method by which DNA fragments can be cloned into a plasmid vector.

 Blunt-end cloning overview

 Blunt-end cloning involves ligating dsDNA into a plasmid where both the insert and linearized plasmid have no overhanging bases at their termini.
 It does not benefit from the hydrogen bond stabilization associated with the complementary overhanging bases used in cohesive-end cloning, but the transient associations of the available 5’ phosphate and 3’ hydroxyl groups are sufficient to produce successful clones in the presence of T4 ligase .
 An illustration of a basic blunt-end cloning experiment is shown in Figure 1.